-- Lichfield District Council has responsibility for licensing charitable collections within the District.
-3.2 Charitable collections consist of two categories - street collections and house to house collections. - Charitable collections licensing is regulated by two acts of Parliament.
-These are the 'Police, Factories, 3.3 etc., (Miscellaneous Provisions) Act 1916' which regulates collections of money or sales of articles for charitable purposes in streets and public places and 'The House to House Collections Act 1939' which regulates collections of money or other articles made by means of going from house to house.
-Charities must obtain a permit or licence from the Council before a charitable collection takes place. - Currently the Council does not have a policy covering Charitable Collections in the District meaning we 3.4 cannot effectively regulate house to house collections. - 3.5 An approved policy will make clear the requirements for applicants for a charitable collection permit/licence, and provide guidance to enable the Council to make consistent decisions when determining applications.
-It will also provide residents who wish to donate to charity in this way with confidence that an adequate proportion of their donation will directly benefit the named charity and help to avoid street collectors becoming a nuisance for residents and visitors to the District.
+- 3.2 Lichfield District Council has responsibility for licensing charitable collections within the District.

+Charitable collections consist of two categories street collections and house to house collections. - 3.3 Charitable collections licensing is regulated by two acts of Parliament.
+These are the 'Police, Factories, etc., (Miscellaneous Provisions) Act 1916' which regulates collections of money or sales of articles for charitable purposes in streets and public places and 'The House to House Collections Act 1939' which regulates collections of money or other articles made by means of going from house to house.
+Charities must obtain a permit or licence from the Council before a charitable collection takes place. - 3.4 Currently the Council does not have a policy covering Charitable Collections in the District meaning we cannot effectively regulate Street or house to house collections. - 3.5 An approved policy will make clear the requirements for applicants for a charitable collection permit/licence, and provide guidance to enable the Council to make consistent decisions when determining applications.
+It will also provide residents who wish to donate to charity in this way with confidence that an adequate proportion of their donation will directly benefit the named charity and help to avoid street collectors becoming a nuisance for residents and visitors to the District. - 3.6 Last Summer the Regulatory & Licensing Committee recommended that the Draft Charitable Collections Policy be sent out for consultation.
+The following were consulted: - Organisations that were granted a House to House permit during 2018

-- 3.6 Last Summer the Regulatory & Licensing Committee recommended that the Draft Charitable Collections Policy be sent out for consultation.
-The following were consulted: - Organisations that were granted a House to House permit during 2018 - Organisations that were granted a Street Collection permit during 2018 - Institute of Fundraising - Three Spires Shopping Centre - Staffordshire Police - Staffordshire County Council Highways - 3.7 The consultation commenced on 30th January 2019 and concluded on 12th April 2019.
+- Organisations that were granted a Street Collection permit during 2018 - Institute of Fundraising - Three Spires Shopping Centre - Staffordshire Police - Staffordshire County Council Highways - 3.7 The consultation commenced on 30th January 2019 and concluded on 12th April 2019.
 The consultation was in line with the guidance issued by the better regulation office dated 2018. - 4 responses were received.
-These responses are summarised at appendix B. Points raised in these responses have been incorporated within the Policy.
+These responses are summarised at appendix B. Points raised in these responses have been incorporated within the Policy. - 3.9 On 4th July 2019 Members of Regulatory & Licensing Committee considered the Charitable Collections Policy, together with the amendments and recommended the Policy be submitted to Full Council for adoption.